Dear John (Taylor Swift song): Music and production

 "Dear John" is a slow-burning power ballad produced by Swift and Nathan Chapman.
 At six minutes and forty three seconds (6:43), it is the longest track on Speak Now.
-Music critics described the genre as soft rock, electric blues, country, and country pop.
+Music critics described the genre as country, country pop, electric blues, and soft rock.
 They found influences of blues styles such as blues rock, specifically due to the electric guitar licks; Spins Marc Hogan and Slant Magazines Jonathan Keefe attributed the blues elements to a possible influence by the musician John Mayer, with Keefe thinking the "blues-pop" arrangement was reminiscent of Mayer's 2006 album Continuum.
 In the Los Angeles Times, Ann Powers wrote that Swift's vocals in "Dear John" expand considerably compared to those on her previous songs: "she opens up her throat so wide that she almost yells."
 According to George Lang from The Oklahoman, Dear John' could be a broadside worthy of Polly Jean Harvey."